mobilityhouse/ocpp/README.rst

 License
 -------

-Except from the documents in `docs/v16/specification/` everything is licensed under MIT_.
+Except from the documents in `docs/v16` and `docs/v201` everything is licensed under MIT_.
 © `The Mobility House`_

-The documents in `docs/v16/specification/` are licensed under Creative Commons Attribution-NoDerivatives 4.0 International Public License.
+The documents in `docs/v16` and `docs/v201` are licensed under Creative Commons Attribution-NoDerivatives 4.0 International Public License.

 .. _Central System documentation: https://ocpp.readthedocs.io/en/latest/central_system.html